Emergency Services Radio Scheme Provided by the Home Office

-During the Cold War period the Home Office Directorate of Telecommunications ( D of T) provided radio communications for the Civil Defence and Emergency Services.
+During the Cold War period the Home Office Directorate of Telecommunications ( D of T) provided radio communications for Civil Defence and Emergency Services.
 In 1991 it changed its name to DTELS.
-The Civil Defence communications were dismantled after the UKWMO closed in November 1992 but the Emergency Service radio systems continued under this body.
+The Civil Defence communications were dismantled after the UKWMO closed in November 1992 but the emergency service radio systems continued under this body.

 DTELS moved from the public to private sector when it was sold to NTL Broadcast on 1st March 1994.
 Emergency Service communications were then sold to ARQIVA who maintained the analogue network.
 A phased changeover of Police analogue radio scheme to 'Airwave' a secure digital network took place between 2004 and 2006.
 This was followed by the Fire Brigade VHF analogue radio which completed their move to Airwave by the end of 2009.
 By 2011 all three 'Blue Light' services had completely transferred from analogue systems to the secure Airwave network.

-During the early 1970ís the use of radio technology increased within the Emergency Services.
-In addition to county wide VHF radios in vehicles, the police introduced personal UHF radios (P Set) in most towns and cities.
+During the early seventies the use of radio technology increased within the Emergency Services.
+In addition to county wide VHF radios in vehicles, the police introduced personal UHF radios (P Set), in most towns and cities.
 UHF personal radios were introduced in the Prison Service too.
-Fire Brigades augmented their VHF county scheme with UHF personal radios on fire grounds.
-Retained firemen had their home call bell and warning siren replaced by a single tone radio pager.
+Fire Brigades augmented their VHF county scheme with UHF personal radios for use on the fire ground.
+Retained firemen had their home call bell and warning siren replaced by a single tone VHF Radio pager.
 The Royal Observer Corps (ROC) master posts were given VHF radios as a back up to the landline connection.

 The Cold War Connection

 If Britain had come under attack from nuclear weapons the Police and Fire radio schemes described in the following topics would have played a part in the recovery after the attack.
-Their radio schemes operated independently of Post Office / British Telecom land lines, by the use of radio links instead.
+Their radio schemes used radio links and thereby operated independently of Post Office / British Telecom land lines.

 In the UK the VHF FM broadcast band had been restricted to 88-97MHz whereas in Europe it was 88-108MHz and most VHF stereo radios in use covered the complete band.
 The BBC occupied the majority of this restricted band.
 In the UK the remainder was allocated to mobile radio.
-In 1979 the World Administrative Radio Conference (WARC) passed a resolution requiring the United Kingdom to remove its mobile radio allocation from 97-108MHz, as this was a designated broadcast band in Europe.
+In 1979 the World Administrative Radio Conference (WARC) passed a resolution requiring the United Kingdom to remove its mobile radio allocation from 97-108MHz, to harmonise the broadcast band throughout Europe.
 The change had to be implemented by December 31st, 1989.
 Once the existing UK users had been moved the band was opened up for commercial radio stations.

-Part of the broadcast band, 97-103MHz was used by the Emergency Services, which meant that the ordinary members of the public could eavesdrop on the Police communications with their home FM Stereo radio.
-So this change would afford them some privacy.
+The 97-103MHz part of the broadcast band, was used by the Emergency Services, which meant that ordinary members of the public could eavesdrop on the police and fire communications with their home FM Stereo radio, so this change would afford them some privacy.